Home

 At the age of 19, in November 1909, Rose came down with an incurable case of tuberculosis and kidney failure.

 After suffering for nearly four months, she gave up the fight, and passed away on March 8, 1910 in Lancaster.
-She is buried at St. Mary's Cemetery.
+She is buried at St. Mary's Catholic Cemetery.

-~ Daughter Laura Goulding ~
+~ Daughter Laura (Goulding) Tobin ~

-She is said to have had such a bad case of arthritis in her hands that she could not hold a spoon or a fork.
+In later years, Laura is said to have had such a bad case of arthritis in her hands that she could not hold a spoon or a fork.

-Copyright © 2000-2003, 2008, 2022 Mark A. Miner
+Copyright © 2000-2003, 2008, 2022, 2026 Mark A. Miner